 Preparing for cold weather

-The council is prepared for cold weather this winter.
-A major gritting operation is standing by, and several tonnes of grit has been given away to local residents and neighbourhood watches.
+We are prepared for cold weather at winter.
+A major gritting operation is standing by, and several tonnes of grit is available for local residents and neighbourhood watches.

 Read our Winter Service Plan